List of Papua New Guinean first-class cricketers

 This is a list in alphabetical order of Papua New Guinean cricketers who have played first-class cricket.
 Papua New Guinea first played first-class in the 2015–2017 ICC Intercontinental Cup against the Netherlands.
 The team played seven first-class matches in the tournament, at the conclusion of which the Intercontinental Cup was discontinued.
 Only one Papua New Guinean-born cricketer has played first-class cricket for a team besides Papua New Guinea, Geraint Jones, who played county cricket in England, in addition to appearing in Test cricket for England.

-The details are the player's usual name followed by the years in which he was active as a first-class player and then his name is given as it would appear on modern match scorecards.
+The details below are the player's usual name followed by the years in which he was active as a first-class player and then his name is given as it would appear on modern match scorecards.
 Players are shown to the end of the 2017–18 season.